ess-dmsc-dram/dmsc-school/scicat/data_metadata.md

 # Data and Metadata

-The interesting question which is asked over and over is __what is data and what is metadata?__
+The interesting questions which are asked over and over are __what is data and what is metadata?__
-IT is not an easy task to answer such question.
-The answers are multiple and varies depending whos is answering and their backeground.
+It is not an easy task to answer such questions.
+The answers are multiple and varies depending whos is answering and their background.

 According to the literature ([1], [2], [3], [4], [5]), data and metadata are often defined as follow: